-- Troop Sponsorship Agreement Form – This form documents troop sponsorships (a mutually beneficial partnership between Girl Scout troops and businesses, schools, communities of faith, and other local organizations).
+- Financial and In-Kind Donation Form– This form documents troop sponsorships (a mutually beneficial partnership between Girl Scout troops and businesses, schools, communities of faith, and other local organizations).

-- Cookie Credit Reimbursement Form (Encampments) – If families wish to use Cookie Credits to pay for a service unit encampment, they should pay for the encampment, then submit this form.
+- Cookie Credits, Fall FUNds, and Juliette Program Credit Reimbursement Form – If families wish to use Cookie Credits to pay for a service unit encampment, they should pay for the encampment, then submit this form.